CollectiveFocus/CFM_Frontend/.github/commit-convention.md

 - `feat`: new feature for the user, not a new feature for build script
 - `fix`: bug fix for the user, not a fix to a build script
-- `style`: formatting, missing semi colons, etc; no production code change
-- `docs`: changes to the documentation
 - `refactor`: refactoring production code, eg. renaming a variable
 - `test`: adding missing tests, refactoring tests; no production code change
+- `perf`: performance improvements to production code
+- `style`: formatting, missing semi colons, etc; no production code change
+- `asset`: changing static assets. ie: css files, images, etc
+- `doc`: changes to the documentation
 - `ci`: updating CD/CI pipeline; no local script changes
 - `chore`: updating grunt tasks etc; no production code change
 - `revert`: reverting a previously published commit